Final-Team-Project/BackEnd/README.md

 ### 1. Purpose

-- Base on the video(data), detects the companion dog's coordinates and visualizes the active of the dog with di verse graphs.
+- Based on the video(data), detects the companion dog's coordinates and visualizes the active of the dog with di verse graphs.

-- Record the highlight video of the day from the selected data
+- Records the highlight video of the day from the selected data

 ### 2. Required Technical Skills
 - Yolov5(Python), Seaborn, OpenCV, AWS